-The Allwinner T3 processor is a Quad Core processor found in some of the much lower end android head unit.
-Targeted to run Android 4.4/6.0 system.
-Virtually identical to the Allwinner T3p3 the T3p1 are treated in performance terms as the same device.
+The Allwinner T3 processor is a Quad-Core processor found in some lower-end Android headunit and targeted to run the Android 4.4/6.0 system.
+Virtually identical to the Allwinner T3p3, the T3p1 is treated in performance terms as the same device.

 T3 Processor Answers

-No. The T3 processor is not considered a good processor for an android headunit.
-The T3 and T3p1 have a very limited processing power, not suited to an android headunit.
+No. The T3 processor is not considered a good processor for an Android headunit.
+The T3 and T3p1 have limited processing power, which is unsuitable for an Android headunit.

-No. The T3 p1 is a slow processor.
-Not suited for running an android headunit.
+No. The T3 p1 is a slow processor unsuitable for running an Android headunit.

 AllWinner T3 processor block diagram